Jasmin-Tianhua/EEG_research/README.md

 ---

-**✨ Explore the potential of TFCA-Trans and join the journey of advancing EEG decoding! ✨**
+**✨ Explore the potential of TFCA-TransNet and join the journey of advancing EEG decoding! ✨**